file-format/Docs/en/programming/pl.md

 Perl is a scripting language and lines of code, variables, and comments are included in this file format.
 There is complexity and difficulty in understanding and reading these files as these contain code of specific syntax of Perl language.
 These files and this language are compatible with Windows, macOS, and Linux.

-The PL files can be easily accessed by downloading and installing appropriate programs specified for this language and keeping in view the nature of the OS (either the downloaded program is compatible with Window or macOS).
+The PL files can be easily accessed by downloading and installing appropriate programs specified for this language and keeping in view the nature of the OS (either the downloaded program is compatible with Windows or macOS).

 ## Brief History ##